top of page

 Once I entered the compound I milled about for a bit, walked the very short length of the caged walkways (about 5 minutes end to end), unpacked, cried, and stared at the wall.
 At 6pm we had a light snack in the dining hall.
 My ‘cell number’ was taped to the wall, and after collecting my metal plate and utensils and being served some rusk, dal, and chai, I ate facing the wall, in silence.

-We were introduced to our four female servers, previous students who had come back to do their bit.
+We were introduced to our 4 female servers, previous students who had come back to do their bit.
 We were then given our cushion numbers, mine was E3.
 After filing into the Dhamma Hall we sat on our cushions and waited for ‘Guruji’ to lead the first meditation.
 He is called the ‘assistant teacher’ because the actual teacher, S.N.
 Goenka, is dead.
 But apparently, he died smiling and if we meditate hard enough we can do that too!

 We listened to an utterly grim recording of Goenka chanting (see audio link below) - I couldn’t help but snigger.
 It turns out this chant would be played many, many times throughout the day (there was a 10-minute version, a 45-minute version.. one of the many things that did my head in).